-The bank may be willing to lend you money for a home, but that does not mean you are ready to own one.
-It is a good idea to address any spending and debt issues before you buy a home.
+Just because you qualify for a mortgage, that doesn’t mean you are ready to own a home.
+It is a good idea to address any spending issues or debt before you buy a home.
 It's also a great idea to set up a budget before you buy a home, so you know how much you can afford.

-Take the time to save up a down payment and really get control of your finances so that you can really afford a home.
-Even if you can qualify for a mortgage with the easier terms the banks are offering, it does not mean that you are really ready to buy.
+It’s wise to save up a down payment so you get the best possible mortgage.
+Even if you can qualify for a mortgage, that does not mean that you are really ready to buy.

-Another reason to keep renting is that you do not need to worry about the maintenance that goes along with home ownership.
-If you are busy or stretching your budget to begin with, chances are that you will not be able to cover home repairs and annual maintenance costs.
-Additionally, if you travel a lot, it may be difficult to care for the yard throughout the year, and paying someone to do it for you can be a large additional cost that you didn’t plan for.
+If buying a home is stretching your budget to begin with, chances are that you will not be able to cover home repairs and annual maintenance costs.
+If you travel a lot, it may be difficult to care for the yard throughout the year, and paying someone to do it for you can be a large additional cost that you didn’t plan for.

 5 Reasons You Should Buy a Home

 Purchasing a home is a big step.
 It’s not a purely financial decision, it’s also an emotional one.
-So it makes sense to be nervous about making such a large purchase and take one the financial responsibility and the cost of upkeep.
+So it makes sense to be nervous about making such a large purchase, plus taking on the financial responsibility and the cost of upkeep.

 However, if you are ready both financially and emotionally, you should take the step to buy a home.
-A home can give you security and a sense of accomplishment, it can also set you up for financial success.
+A home not only can provide security and a sense of accomplishment, it can also set you up for financial success.

 2. Building Equity